 Different Types of APR

-Fixed or variable, there is often more than just one APR.
+Fixed or variable, there might be more than just one APR on your credit card.
 For instance, there may be a super-low APR offered as an introductory rate.
-There may be one APR for purchases and another for cash advances.
+There may be one APR for purchases and another for cash advances or balance transfers.
 All of this is spelled out on your pricing schedule as part of your credit agreement, and it’s important to understand these terms.

-If you’re looking to carry over a balance from month to month, you should consider opting for the card that offers the lowest APR, not the one that offers the best travel points.
+If you’re looking to carry over a balance from month to month, you should consider opting for the card that offers the lowest APR.